Lightspeed’s Gaurav Gupta and Grafana Labs’ Raj Dutt will tell us why they financially tied the knot (twice!) – TechCrunch

 Then, we’ll turn our eyes back to you, the audience.
 That same founder/investor duo (in this case, Grafana Labs CEO Raj Dutt and LVP’s Gaurav Gupta) will take a look at your pitch decks and give their own feedback.
 (If you haven’t yet submitted a pitch deck to be torn down on Extra Crunch Live, you can do so here.)

-The hour-long episode is sandwiched in between two 30-minute rounds of networking.
-From start to finish, it goes from 11:30am PT/2:30pm ET to 1:30pm PT/4:30pm ET.
-And Extra Crunch Live will come to you at the same time, every week, with a new pair of speakers.
+The hour-long episode is sandwiched between two 30-minute rounds of networking.
+From start to finish, it goes from 11:30 a.m.
+PST/2:30 p.m.
+EST to 1:30 p.m.
+PST/4:30 p.m.
+EST. And Extra Crunch Live will come to you at the same time, every week, with a new pair of speakers.

 So let’s learn a little bit more about Gupta and Dutt.